usweaver/usweaver/README.md

 - **Transition to Development**: These experiences gave me a deep understanding of **user needs** and inspired me to dive into coding.
 I’ve since developed skills in **front-end** and **back-end** development to create efficient, user-friendly solutions.

 ### My Strengths
-- **Dual Expertise**: A strong understanding of business challenges paired with solid technical skills.
+- **Dual Expertise**: A strong understanding of business challenges paired with technical skills.
 - **Adaptability and Continuous Learning**: Always eager to expand my knowledge and improve solutions.
 - **User-Centric Approach**: Focusing on real user needs to design relevant and effective solutions.